Same Marvel character, two contrasting movies in HULK and THE INCREDIBLE HULK so it looks like we have to examine which green monster is the winner.

 Although it was termed a reboot, it wasn’t an origins story as the events pick up from where HULK left them with Banner on the run.
 This time though William Hurt’s General Ross (replacing Sam Elliott) has a dangerous sidekick played with a wonderfully twisted purpose by Roth.
 The whole thing moves along at much more of an action-packed pace than HULK and as such, you can see why this made THE INCREDIBLE HULK much more of crowd-pleaser and a success.
 As I feel it was just as accomplished as its predecessor, I can’t really pick a winner in this game – they both deserve their place in the comic book hall of fame.

-Now we have Mark Ruffalo (fantastic casting) as Banner in The Avengers to look forward to.
-Writer/director Joss Whedon certainly has the fantasy chops from Buffy, Angel and the brilliant Serenity to make The Avengers work, so we’ll see if such a wacky idea – a bunch of superheroes from a number of comics/ movies, forging an alliance to defeat an evil foe – does the business when it hits the screens in late April.Tags: bruce banner, Edward Norton, Eric Bana, Hulk, Mark Ruffalo, marvel comics, the avengers, The Incredible Hulk
+And just to mention that coming up, we have the fantastic casting of Mark Ruffalo as Banner in The Avengers to look forward to.
+Writer/director Joss Whedon certainly has the fantasy chops from Buffy, Angel and the brilliant Serenity to make The Avengers work, so we’ll see if such a wacky idea – a bunch of comic book superheroes forging an alliance to defeat an evil foe – does the business when it hits our screens in late April.
+I can hardly wait.